PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 If a company doesn't have product-market fit, spending should be minimal so there's as much time as possible to find it.
 Spending a lot and having a big team just makes it harder to change direction rapidly.

-If a company has strong product market fit _and_ has a ton of traction, a shorter runway is ok.
+If a company has strong product-market fit _and_ has a ton of traction, a shorter runway is ok.

 Avoid: